Supported 802.11 Standards

 Perform link-level BER, PER, and throughput tests.

-Perform receiver minimum input sensitivity tests.
+Perform receiver minimum input sensitivity tests to verify compliance with IEEE 802.11 standards

 Perform frame synchronization, frequency offset correction, channel estimation and equalization, and common error phase tracking.
 Demodulate and decode signaling and data fields.